datanav/docs/getting-started.rst

     :alt: Generic pipe concept

-As you can see we are using secrets for the database, password and username.
+As you can see we are using :ref:`secrets <secrets_manager>` for the database, password and username.
 To do this go into the **Secrets** tab, click **Add secret**, give it a name (e.g. "password" for the password and "username" for the username) and paste the values from ElephantSQL.
 Read more about secrets `here <https://docs.sesam.io/security.html>`__.

 Creating a table in the database